-Scott J. Stahl DVM, DABVP - Avian
+Scott J. Stahl - DVM, DABVP - Avian

-David A. Crum, DVM
+David A. Crum - Associate DVM

-Dr Crum received his Doctorate of Veterinary Medicine from Cornell University in 2002.
+Dr. Crum received his Doctorate of Veterinary Medicine from Cornell University in 2002.
 He is a former associate veterinarian at EEVC where he did an exotic animal internship with Dr. Stahl.
-In 2006, Dr Crum completed his 2 year avian medicine residency here at SEAVS.
+In 2006, Dr. Crum completed his 2 year avian medicine residency here at SEAVS.
 He lectures for local avian and exotic interest groups and is a board member for the Mid-Atlantic Assn. of Avian Veterinarians.

-Dr Crum's professional interests include both avian and ferret medicine and surgery.
+Dr. Crum's professional interests include both avian and ferret medicine and surgery.
 At home he cares for 1 dog, a cat, 1 ferret, 2 birds, 3 frogs and 4 lizards.

-Greg Costanzo - ABVP Resident
+Greg Costanzo - DVM, ABVP Resident

-He received his Doctorate of Veterninary Medicine atCornell University in 2009 and then completed a one-year small animal medicine and surgery internship at Long Island Veterinary Specialists.
-He has also worked as an emergency veterinarian at South Arizona Veterinary Speciality and Emergency Center in Tucson, Arizona.
-He volunteered at the Tucson Wildlife Center (TWC) and was one of the primary veterinarians responsible for treating over 100 animals daily ranging from bobcats to javelinas to golden eagles.
+He received his Doctorate of Veterinary Medicine at Cornell University in 2009 and then completed an intense one-year small animal medicine and surgery internship at Long Island Veterinary Specialists.
+After his internship, Dr. Costanzo worked as an emergency veterinarian at South Arizona Veterinary Speciality and Emergency Center in Tucson, Arizona.
+In his time off, he volunteered at the Tucson Wildlife Center (TWC) and was one of the primary veterinarians responsible for treating over 100 animals weekly ranging from bobcats to javelinas to golden eagles.
 He still serves on the board of directors at TWC.

-Jen Hutchins, LVT
+Jen Hutchins, LVT - Practice Manager

 Jennifer graduated from the NVCC veterinary technology program in 1994.
-She did an externship with Dr Stahl prior to graduation and has worked with him and exotic animals ever since.
+She did an externship with Dr. Stahl prior to graduation and has worked with him and exotic animals ever since.
 Jennifer has been practice manager here at SEAVS since we opened in 2003.

 Alissa Pritchard, LVT